-OGRe: An object-oriented general relativity toolkit for Mathematica
+OGRe: An object-oriented general relativity package for Mathematica

 OGRe is a modern Mathematica package for tensor calculus, designed to be both powerful and user-friendly.
 It can be used in a variety of contexts where tensor calculations are needed, in both mathematics and physics, but it is especially suitable for general relativity.